dao-xyz/peerbit/docs/blog/2026-02-02-interactive-fanout-visualizer.md

 We did not invent broadcast trees.
 We are adapting well-known ideas to a Peerbit setting where nodes are untrusted, churn is real, and we want per-node costs to stay bounded.

 Some helpful mental comparisons:
-- **libp2p Gossipsub**: a strong baseline for decentralized pubsub, but at huge audience sizes you can still run into overhead patterns that look like "subscribe gossip exploding".
-Fanout Trees aim for a delivery pattern that is closer to "one transmission per subscriber" than "one transmission per edge in a mesh".
+- **libp2p Gossipsub**: a strong baseline for decentralized pubsub, but at huge audience sizes you can still run into control-plane overhead patterns that look like subscription gossip amplification.
+Fanout Trees aim for a delivery pattern that is closer to "one transmission per subscriber" than "one transmission per underlay edge in a mesh".
 [3]
-- **Netflix / Twitch**: they solve the economics of large broadcast by owning the infrastructure (CDNs and edge distribution).
-The "tree" is real, but it is run by a single operator.
-Fanout Trees are chasing similar economics without assuming one operator controls the whole network.
+- **Netflix / Twitch**: their distribution "tree" is mostly an operator-controlled hierarchy (origin -> regional -> edge) plus caching, and the last hop is client unicast (the audience does not relay).
+That means membership is handled by centralized control planes and load balancers, not by decentralized discovery, and the bandwidth bill is paid by the operator.
+Fanout Trees are chasing a similar bounded-fanout delivery shape, but with relays selected by a join protocol and capacity limits enforced by peers rather than by a single provider.
-- **Tor**: not a broadcast system, but it is a real-world example of long-lived overlay routing where relays have capacity and policy.
-The overlap is in the engineering constraints (connection management, churn, incentives), not in the goal (Tor is about anonymity).
+- **Tor**: not a broadcast system, but it is a mature overlay where relays expose capacity and policy and clients build routes through multiple relays.
+The overlap here is operational: dialing/keeping connections, handling churn, and making capacity-aware routing decisions without melting the network.
+The differences are just as important: Tor optimizes for anonymity (extra hops, different threat model) and relies on directory authorities for relay discovery, while Fanout Trees are about single-writer fanout delivery and try to avoid global membership.
-- **Iroh**: a modern peer-to-peer transport and sync toolbox.
-Fanout Trees sit above the transport layer.
-The synergy is that fast connection setup and good routing primitives make higher-level overlays like Fanout Trees more practical.
+- **Iroh**: Iroh's `iroh-gossip` implements Epidemic Broadcast Trees (HyParView membership + PlumTree broadcast).
+That puts it in the same family of "tree push + repair over a partial view."
+The main differences are scope and control: Iroh's gossip is symmetric (any peer can broadcast to a topic swarm) and relies on HyParView's constantly refreshed active/passive views for resilience, while Peerbit Fanout Trees are channel-rooted (explicit root + sequence stream) and add tracker-backed, capacity-aware admission (max children, upload budgets, optional bidding) plus route tokens for economical unicast/proxy-publish inside the same overlay.

 ## What we are shipping in Peerbit